UniversalDependencies/docs/_hy/feat/Case.md

 The difference between `Gen` and `Dat` is related to [definiteness](Definite).
 The `Gen` can not have `Definite=Def`.

-Vocatives, and noun modifiers as an attribute in nominative or as a genitive complement in genitive can not have `Definite=Def`.
-In these cases we declare `Definite=Def,Ind`.
+Note also, that vocatives, and noun modifiers as an attribute in nominative or as a genitive complement in genitive can not have `Definite=Def`.
+In these cases we declare `Definite=Ind`.
 This value will have also `Ins`, `Abl` and `Loc` cases.

 Only personal and demonstrative pronouns distinguish between `Case=Gen` and `Case=Dat`.
 In genitive they will have `Poss=Yes`.